human-centered-ai-lab/PERSONAS/Developing_Personas_For_AI-Step-By-Step/Readme.md

 ---
 ---
 # License
 All material is made available under [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by Human-Centered AI Lab / Research and Diagnostics Institute of Pathology at Medical University Graz.
-You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper _Holzinger et al (2022) "Personas for AI: An Open-Source Toolbox"_ [doi: 10.1109/ACCESS.2022.3154776](https://doi.org/10.1109/ACCESS.2022.3154776)**.
+You can **use, redistribute, and adapt** the material for **non-commercial purposes**, as long as you give appropriate credit by **citing our paper:** _ _A.
+Holzinger, M. Kargl, B. Kipperer, P. Regitnig, M. Plass and H. Müller, "Personas for Artificial Intelligence (AI) an Open Source Toolbox", in IEEE Access, vol. 10, pp. 23732-23747, 2022,_ [doi: 10.1109/ACCESS.2022.3154776](https://doi.org/10.1109/ACCESS.2022.3154776).